emrahcom/novnc-desktop-agent/README.md

 noVNC Desktop Agent
 ===================
-This script starts a VNC and a websockify instance to allow a remote connection via noVNC.
+This script starts a `x11vnc` and a `websockify` instance to allow a remote connection via noVNC.
 A random password created for each session.

 ## Dependencies
 This script depends on [x11vnc](http://www.karlrunge.com/x11vnc/),